telliott99/MySwift2/chapter3/basic_sort_alg.rst

 We move across the array from left to right and simply take the next value as it comes, no matter whether large or small.
 For each new value, we determine the correct place to insert it, moving elements as necessary.

 This one was hard to write.
-In the end, I found it easier to construct a new array to place the value correctly.
-We can do better than this.
+For a first pass at a solution, I found it easier to construct a new array to place the value correctly.

 .. sourcecode:: swift